cleesmith/NiceGUI-primer/README.md

 ## 4. Scrape using the list of urls into a text file
-> This process also uses Playwright with the Chromium option
+> This process also uses Playwright with the Chromium option.

 ```sh
 cd NiceGUI-primer